ChrisWhealy/Cordova-Create/README.md

    `"{\"plugin_search_path\": \"/usr/3rd-party/plugins\"}"`

-   This parsed string value still contains escaped double quote characters and can now be passed as a parameter to the `cordova create` command
+   This parsed string value still contains escaped double quote characters and can now be passed as a parameter to the `cordova create` command.

 4. `"replaceTargetDir": true`

-   If we need to re-run this command to re-create the project, then the existing target directory will be replaced; that is, it will be deleted and re-created!

-   **Use with care!**
+   If we need to re-run this command to re-create the project, then the existing target directory will be replaced; that is, it will be deleted and re-created!  **Use with care!**

 5. `"runPrepare": true`